GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 **Azure SQL Database**: The Azure SQL Database instance uses the following database security measures:

-- [AD authentication and authorization](https://docs.microsoft.com/azure/sql-database/sql-database-aad-authentication) enables identity management of database users and other Microsoft services in one central location.
+- [Active Directory authentication and authorization](https://docs.microsoft.com/azure/sql-database/sql-database-aad-authentication) enables identity management of database users and other Microsoft services in one central location.
 - [SQL database auditing](https://docs.microsoft.com/azure/sql-database/sql-database-auditing-get-started) tracks database events and writes them to an audit log in an Azure storage account.
-- Azure SQL Database is configured to use [Transparent Data Encryption](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), which performs real-time encryption and decryption of the database, associated backups, and transaction log files to protect information at rest.
-Transparent Data Encryption provides assurance that stored data has not been subject to unauthorized access.
+- Azure SQL Database is configured to use [transparent data encryption](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), which performs real-time encryption and decryption of the database, associated backups, and transaction log files to protect information at rest.
+Transparent data encryption provides assurance that stored data has not been subject to unauthorized access.
 - [Firewall rules](https://docs.microsoft.com/azure/sql-database/sql-database-firewall-configure) prevent all access to database servers until proper permissions are granted.
 The firewall grants access to databases based on the originating IP address of each request.
 - [SQL Threat Detection](https://docs.microsoft.com/azure/sql-database/sql-database-threat-detection-get-started) enables the detection and response to potential threats as they occur by providing security alerts for suspicious database activities, potential vulnerabilities, SQL injection attacks, and anomalous database access patterns.
 - [Encrypted Columns](https://docs.microsoft.com/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive data never appears as plaintext inside the database system.
 After enabling data encryption, only client applications or application servers with access to the keys can access plaintext data.
-- [Extended properties](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-addextendedproperty-transact-sql) can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as &quot;Discontinued&quot; to support application logic to prevent the processing of associated data.
-- [Row-Level Security](https://docs.microsoft.com/sql/relational-databases/security/row-level-security) enables users to define policies to restrict access to data to discontinue processing.
 - [SQL Database dynamic data masking](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive data exposure by masking the data to non-privileged users or applications.
 Dynamic data masking can automatically discover potentially sensitive data and suggest the appropriate masks to be applied.
 This helps to identify and reduce access to data such that it does not exit the database via unauthorized access.
 Customers are responsible for adjusting dynamic data masking settings to adhere to their database schema.

 ### Identity management